 The numbers in this column represent vested Time Options and vested Performance Options as of February 1, 2020.
 The numbers in this column represent (i) unvested Time Options as of February 1, 2020, or (ii) Performance Options which became Earned and are subject to time vesting.
 The numbers in this column represent unvested Performance Options that are not Earned as of February 1, 2020.
 The expiration date for each of the Options is the date that is ten years after the initial grant date.
 All of the Restricted Units granted to each Named Executive Officer are reported in this column because they are subject to a liquidity event-based vesting condition which will only be satisfied upon the closing of this offering, in addition to any other vesting conditions that continue to apply.
-The service-based vesting condition and liquidity event-based vesting conditions, for each award of Restricted Units is described in "Long-Term Equity Incentive Compensation-Equity Awards under 2011 Equity Plan-Restricted Units."
+The service-based vesting condition and liquidity event-based vesting condition and, if applicable, other performance-based vesting conditions, for each award of Restricted Units is described in "Long-Term Equity Incentive Compensation-Equity Awards under 2011 Equity Plan-Restricted Units."
 The market value of our Membership Units as of February 1, 2020, as approved by the Board on March 5, 2020, is based on the most recently completed independent third party valuation of the Membership Units (as of January 4, 2020).
-The market value of the Membership Units as of February 1, 2020, as approved by the Membership Units as of February 1, 2020 is equal to \$5.49 per Membership Unit, or the Market Value Per Membership Unit.
-(1)(2)(3)(4)(5)
+The market value of the Membership Units as of February 1, 2020 is equal to \$5.49 per Membership Unit, or the Market Value Per Membership Unit.